Fondazione AriSLA

 • Greensmith Linda, The Graham Watts Laboratories for Research into Motor Neuron Disorders, UCL, London, UK

-• Petrucelli Leonard, Mayo Clinic Jacksonville, FL, USA
+• Petrucelli Leonard, Mayo Clinic, Jacksonville FL, USA

-• University, New York, NY, USA Rogelj Boris, Jožef Stefan Institute, and at Faculty of Chemistry and Chemical Technology, University of Ljubljana, Slovenia
+• Rogelj Boris, Jožef Stefan Institute, Ljubljana, Slovenia